dumlutimuralp/antrea-packet-walks/part_b/README.md

 The third flow entry checks if the flow is INVALID but TRACKED, basically it drops all these types of flows.

 The current flow from backend1 pod to frontend pod is NOT NEW, it is the response to the flow explained in Section 5.
 The current flow is also a TRACKED flow, so its "ct_state" is "-new+trk".
-The "ct_mark" field of the flow was set to "0x20" as explained back in section 5.10 (when the request from frontend pod to service to backend1 pod communication was processed by Table 105 previously in Phase 2)
+The "ct_mark" field of the flow was set to "0x20" as explained back in section 5.10 (when the request from frontend pod to service to backend1 pod communication was processed by Table 105 previously in Section 5)

 Hence the current flow will match all the conditions in the **second** flow entry in the flow table highlighted above.
 There are two actions specified in that second flow entry.
 First action is to set the destination MAC to "4e:99:08:c1:53:be" which is the antrea-gw0 MAC on the Worker 1 node. (by 0x4e9908c153be->NXM_OF_ETH_DST[]) The second action in the same flow entry is handing the flow over to the next table which is table 40 (resubmit(,40).
 So next stop is Table 40.